 Hearing loss is often viewed as a stand-alone medical issue.
 However, there are additional health concerns associated with hearing loss that shouldn’t be ignored.
-Studies are beginning to show that memory and brain function can both be negatively impacted as a result of hearing loss.
+Studies are beginning to show that taking care of your hearing can preserve your memory and brain function.

 Here is the core issue: we actually hear with our brain, and not our ears.
 Our brain’s ability to analyze information heard is impacted by the effort the brain must put forth in order to first decode the actual words heard.

 Additionally, studies have shown that those who use effective hearing aids are more socially engaged and possess a more positive outlook on life.
 The relationships one engages in once hearing loss is treated can be yet another preventative measure when it comes to cognitive abilities, memory, and dementia.
 A recent study by the Journal of the American Geriatric Society shows that there is a greater chance of cognitive decline for those with hearing difficulties who do not use hearing aids.
 This is largely due to the natural tendency to withdraw from social activities when listening becomes difficult.